Allan-House/Cardiac-Monitoring-System/README.md

 ## Author

-Developed as an embedded ECG monitoring system with real-time analysis capabilities.
+Developed as part of the undergraduate thesis (TCC) in Computer Engineering, focused on building an embedded ECG monitoring system with real-time signal analysis capabilities.